grafana/loki/docs/sources/query/metric_queries.md

 ## Probabilistic aggregation

-LogQL also supports a probabilistic `topk` approximation that is a drop-in replacement when `topk` hits the maximum series limit.
+The `topk` keyword lets you find the largest 1,000 elements in a data stream by sample size.
+When  `topk` hits the maximum series limit, LogQL also supports using a probable approximation; `approx_topk`  is a drop-in replacement when `topk` hits the maximum series limit.

 ```logql
 approx_topk(k, <vector expression>)